Doctor of Education

 Students in Approved status may be advanced to candidacy when the following requirements have been fulfilled:

-- A five-member Faculty Advisory Committee has been appointed.
-Students should complete the form titled “Request for New Advisor or Committee appointment”.
-The form requires the signatures of the proposed committee members and the signature of the Graduate Director of the program.
-Submit the completed form to the Office of Graduate Studies for the final approval of the Dean of the School of Graduate Studies.
-Four of the committee members represent the major and any minor areas of study.
-The fifth member, who is the Member-at-Large, is appointed by the Dean of the School of Graduate Studies and, represents the Graduate Faculty.
+- A Faculty Advisory Committee has been appointed.
+A minimum of four members are required, and some departments may require additional members.
+Three of the committee members represent the major and any minor areas of study.
+The fourth member is the Member-at-Large.
 The chairperson of the Committee, who serves as the student’s major and dissertation advisor, must be a Full member of the Graduate Faculty.
 An associate member may chair a doctoral student’s faculty advisory committee and direct the dissertation research if approved by the Dean of the School of Graduate Studies; a mentor will be appointed.
 Until the appointment of the committee, the department chairperson, or designate, acts as the student’s temporary advisor, who is appointed upon admission to the program.
 Teaching and Learning has four-member Faculty Advisory Committees.

 - A Program of Study, outlining the requirements for the degree as developed by the student and the Committee, has been approved by the student, the committee, and the Dean of the School of Graduate Studies.
 The “Program of Study” form should be approved no later than the beginning of the second semester of study.